 9 Come and smell the roses in Queen Mary's Garden

-The romantic setting of the Queen Mary's Garden in Regents Park is quite a visual spectacle.
-This beautiful garden, famous for housing the largest collection of roses in all of London, is worth a visit at any possible time, but the first two weeks of June are the best time to visit, as this is when the roses are in bloom and the atmosphere is dreamy.
+The romantic setting of the Queen Mary's Garden located in Regents Park is quite a visual spectacle.
+This beautiful garden, famous for housing the largest collection of roses in London, is worth a visit on any possible occasion, but the first two weeks of June are the best to do it, as this is when the roses bloom and a dreamy atmosphere is created.

-If you like photography you can't miss Queen Mary's Garden, its beautiful design and the colors of the flowers will make your photos will not go unnoticed.
+If you like photography you can not miss Queen Mary's Garden, its beautiful design and the colors of the flowers will make your photos will not go unnoticed.

 10 Go to an outdoor movie

-The fine weather in June has Londoners and visitors alike doing their best to spend their hours outdoors, taking advantage of the sunshine and pleasant temperatures.
-One of those activities that can be done outdoors during the afternoons or evenings is going to a summer cinema.
+The good weather in June makes Londoners and visitors do their best to spend their hours outdoors, taking advantage of the sun and the pleasant temperatures.
+One such activity that can be done outdoors during the afternoons or evenings is going to a summer cinema.
 There are several places where you could enjoy a good Hollywood classic in this way, but I recommend two: